contentstack/cli/packages/contentstack-bulk-publish/README.md

   -l, --locales=locales            Locales to which entries need to be published

+  -n, --branch=branch              [default: master] Specify the branch to fetch the content from (default is master
+                                   branch)

   -r, --retryFailed=retryFailed    Retry publishing failed entries from the logfile (optional, overrides all other
                                    flags)